oVirt/ovirt-site/source/sla/sla-for-storage-io-bandwidth.html.md

 #### Initial IO limit value

 The initial IO limit of vDisks bandwidth can be set to the value when vm is created, dynamically set via VDSM API.
-By default, it will use the bandwidth vDisk used as upper bound when the congestion is detected by MOM.
+By default, it uses unlimited(0) and will be set to the bandwidth vDisk used when the congestion is detected by MOM.

 #### IO bandwidth limit tuning